Doofie15/OVK-MARKETREPORT/.github/ISSUE_TEMPLATE/bug_report.md

 - **Browser**: [e.g. Chrome 96, Safari 15, Firefox 95]
 - **Screen Size**: [e.g. 1920x1080, 375x812]

+## 📝 Form-Related Issues
+If this bug is related to the auction data capture form:
+- [ ] Bug occurs with the enhanced 95% width form layout
+- [ ] Bug affects form responsiveness on mobile devices
+- [ ] Bug impacts form data entry or validation

 ## 📸 Screenshots
 If applicable, add screenshots to help explain your problem.